- Employee Management

 When that feeling sets in, they try to leave you before you can leave them.
 Keeping employees engaged at work will go a long way to prevent high employee turnover.

 Employees whose efforts go unnoticed will seek out places that make them feel otherwise.
 It's human nature.
-To guard against employee turnover, it's a good idea to increase employee satisfaction and prove that you care.
+To guard against staff turnover, it's a good idea to increase employee satisfaction and prove that you care.

 You can do this in both small and big ways.
 A few suggestions: